 While most businesses take time off to allow their employees to celebrate Christmas, there are many other holidays in the month of December.
 Make sure you check your holiday calendar thoroughly to avoid scheduling events on the same day as major religious celebrations.

 Some companies might consider avoiding the month of December altogether and, instead, host a New Year's party early in January.

 Consider Your “Why"

-Holidays, by their nature, are cultural celebrations, and cultural celebrations reflect the values of individual cultures.
-It would be wrong to encourage employees to abandon or alter their values for the sake of another culture’s traditions.
+By their nature, holidays are cultural celebrations, and cultural celebrations reflect the values of individual cultures.
+It would be wrong to encourage employees to abandon or alter their values for the sake of another culture's traditions.
 So why not celebrate something else entirely?

 Organize company holiday events around an end-of-the-year celebration.
 A year-end party can celebrate your team's contribution over the past year and help everyone look forward to the new year together.

 Choose Your Title Carefully